Wait and Bleed

-"Wait and Bleed" is a song by American heavy metal band Slipknot, released as their debut and lead single from their 1999 self-titled debut album.
+"Wait and Bleed" is the debut single by American heavy metal band Slipknot, released as the lead single from their 1999 self-titled debut album.
 After being remixed to replace the screamed vocals in the verses with more melodic singing, it was released as the lead single from the album in July 1999, and peaked at No. 34 on Billboards Mainstream Rock chart in February 2000.
 It remains one of the band's most popular songs.

 Background and writing

 Joey Jordison recalled in an interview with Kerrang!: "I wrote the music for 'Wait and Bleed' on my own… I showed it to the guys at rehearsal, and then Corey wrote some lyrics really fast in our practice space… He took us to a new level immediately."

 Music and lyrics

 Musically, "Wait and Bleed" has been described as "a nu-metal rumble that careens around like a particularly violent bout of bumper cars, between rough vocal yelps, a furious tempo, and corrugated riffage."

 "The song's about that switch in your head that can go at any moment," noted Corey Taylor.
 "You go from being a civilized human being to someone who can commit terrible acts.
 I've always been fascinated by the fact we represent ourselves as civilized when, at any moment, we can become animals."

 According to Ultimate Guitar, "Wait and Bleed" is about a man who keeps having repetitive black and white dreams about laying in a bathtub full of his own blood with his wrists slit.
-One day he wakes up and sees that his dream has become a reality, but he doesn't want to believe it and he tries to fall back asleep again.
+One day he wakes up and sees that his dream has become a reality, but he does not want to believe it and he tries to fall back asleep again.